Coupled reaction-diffusion equations on adjacent domains: Cylinder and its complement

+The definitions and properties of the Bessel functions that we are going to use are collected in Appendix~\ref{sectionappA}.

-If we denote by $j_{\tau}$ the first positive zero of $J_\tau$, we will require $\b R<j_\tau$, in order $\ov u$ to be positive in $\ov\O$.
-Moreover, thanks to \eqref{1eq:A.1}, $\ov u$ is well defined and regular in the whole domain.
+Letting $j_{\tau}$ denote the first positive zero of $J_\tau$, we will require $\b R<j_\tau$, for $\ov u$ to be positive in $\ov\O$.
+Moreover, thanks to \eqref{1eq:A.1}, $\ov u$ is well defined and smooth in the whole domain~$\O$.
 On the other hand, $K_\tau(r)$ is positive and defined for all $r>0$.